AnnadaD/ResidualNetwork_Histopathology/README.md

 ---

 ## Introduction

-Breast cancer is the most prevalent cancer worldwide and a leading cause of mortality among women.
-This project addresses challenges in histopathological image analysis by introducing a hybrid CNN model that improves accuracy and robustness for breast cancer detection.
+Breast cancer is the most prevalent cancer worldwide, significantly impacting women's health and remaining a leading cause of mortality.
+While traditional pathological image analysis is highly effective, it is often slow, resource-intensive, and reliant on specialized expertise, limiting its accessibility in underserved regions.

+This project presents an innovative hybrid deep learning approach to enhance breast cancer detection.
+By integrating ResNet101 with a Residual Convolutional Block Attention Module (CBAM), the model focuses on key spatial and channel-specific features in histopathological images.
+Combined with advanced preprocessing techniques, this solution achieves high diagnostic accuracy, making breast cancer detection faster, more accessible, and reliable.

 ---